ran-isenberg/ran-isenberg/README.md

 My name is Ran Isenberg.
-I'm an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/), a Cloud System Architect, a blogger, and a public speaker.
+I'm an [AWS Community Builder](https://aws.amazon.com/developer/community/community-builders/), a Cloud System Architect, a blogger: [Ran The Builder](https://www.ranthebuilder.cloud), and a public speaker.

 I design and build Serverless services on AWS for a living.